lucianapopa/Python_Data_Analysis_Event_Alura/README.md

 -- Insights:

-  When analysing the overall available information regarding salary and work information in Data field, some insighfull aspects can be observed if analysing the pandemic to the most recent period:
+  When analysing the overall available information regarding salary and work information in data field, some insightful trends can be observed if analysing the pandemic (2020-2021) to the most recent period (2024-2025):

-_* 1.
-General Metrics_

-  The General Metrics shows that during pandemic (2020-2021) the average salary and maximum salary were far lower than during the most recent period (2024-2025).
-The total amount of data records increased steadely showing how the data field gained new workers during a 5-6 year period.
-Also, it is possible to see that the most common job position changed during this period, with Data Scientist being more common during pandemic, and Software Engineer on most recent term.
-In addition, it is interesting to highlight that during the whole term available (2020-2025), the most commom job position is Data Scientist.
+  _1. General Metrics (Annual Salary, USD)_

+  Average and maximum salaries are **higher in 2024–2025** than in **2020–2021** (salaries are nominal USD, not inflation-adjusted).
+  The total record count is much larger in 2024–2025; this may reflect **more rows collected** and does **not necessarily** mean industry headcount growth.
+Additionaly, trends may also reflect changes in the sample mix (countries, roles, company sizes) across periods, not just time.
+  The most common job position **shifts** from **Data Scientist** (2020–2021) to **Software Engineer** (2024–2025).

   > 2020-2021: